open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 > **Casting Time:** 1 action **Range:** 60 feet **Components:** V, S
 > **Duration:** Instantaneous

-Flame-­‐‑like radiance descends on a creature that you can see within range.
+Flame-­like radiance descends on a creature that you can see within range.
 The target must succeed on a Dexterity saving throw or take 1d8 radiant damage.
 The target gains no benefit from cover for this saving throw.